manojknit/Android_ImplicitIntent_WebLinkAndPhoneCallApp/README.md

-# Android app to demonstrate Implicit intent behaviour using Web link and phone call
+# Android app to demonstrate Implicit intent behavior using Web link and phone call
 ####                                                                                                     By Manoj Kumar
 ## Introduction
-Android app to demonstrate Implicit intent behaviour using Web link and phone call.
+Android app to demonstrate Implicit intent behavior using Web link and phone call.

 ## How to Run
-1. Prerequsit: Android Studio, some Java knowledge
+1. Prerequisite: Android Studio, some Java knowledge
 2. Download or clone project code and open in Android studio.
 3. Run in Nexus 5 emulator.